Blog

 | Pre-sold unit | Reduces loan balance at CO | Buyer financing contingency |

-Many Chicago infill sponsors pre-lease one door and DSCR the rest — hybrid exit that satisfies construction lender exit requirement.
+Many sponsors pre-lease one door and DSCR the rest — hybrid exit that satisfies lender requirements while building in-place rent history.

 |---|---|---|